 This Bible Study looks at preparing for worship and that it is possible to "come to church" and still miss worship.
 And good preparation will likely be the key that makes the difference.

-During this year we aim to provide lessons that focus specifically on each of the actions within the worship service.
+During this set of Bible studies we aim to provide lessons that focus specifically on each of the actions within the worship service.
 With the Scriptural pattern as our starting point, we will explore each part of the liturgy.
-The Lessons of Season 2 will include
+The lessons will include

-It is our prayer that your group will be blessed by these studies and your worship will become richer.
+It is our prayer that your Bible study group will be blessed by these studies and your worship will become richer.
 We welcome your suggestions and reactions.
-Please contact us at our email addresses found at the end of this lesson.
+Please contact us though our profile link at top.

 Scripture: Psalm 15 and John 4:21-24

 When you stop to think about it, worship is a rather challenging activity.
 We aim to engage in a dialog with a divine and invisible Being.
 We aim to meet with someone we are not able to see!

 It is difficult, therefore, to overstate the importance of adequate preparation for good worship.
 We can only imagine the opportunities for good worship that never really happened because someone was unprepared.
 Missed opportunities are all too common.
 Yet, nothing is quite as satisfying as knowing that our thorough preparation has helped make worship a very rich time in fellowship with God.